Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 ### 1.Boxing

-The module responsible for converting tensor corresponding to the parallelism attributes at runtime.
+The module responsible for splitting or merging data blob according the parallelism strategy.
 We called it **Boxing**.

-Such as: When the op of upstream and downstream has different parallelism feature (such as parallelism number different).
-OneFlow will use Boxing to automatic process the data conversion and transmission.
+Such as: When the op of upstream and downstream has different parallelism feature (such as different parallelism number), OneFlow will use Boxing to automatic process the data conversion and transmission.

 ### 2.SBP

-In fact, all the forward and backward operations in neural network can be calculated by matrix.
-In matrix calculation, there are operations such as split and broadcast.
-OneFlow also have same operations, we call it SBP.
+All the forward and backward operations in neural network can be calculated by matrix.
+In block matrix calculation, matrix needs split and broadcast operations at different axises.
+OneFlow operator has an attribute to describe this, we call it SBP.
 Of course, the SBP in OneFlow is not only matrix calculation.
 It also corresponding to divided data into different devices, broadcast and some other operations.

-SBP means Split, Broadcast, Partial sum.
+SBP is abbreviated for Split, Broadcast, Partial sum.

 #### Split

 In parallelism operations, tensor is divided into many sub tensors.
 Different operators allow tensor to be divided on different axis.
-Boxing will automatically handle the splitting of tensor on different axis under multiple operations.
+Boxing will automatically handle the splitting of tensor on different axis.

 #### Broadcast

 In parallelism operator calculation, the tensor will be broadcasted to many devices.
-Make the tensor be same in each device.
+This makes the tensor be same on each device.

 #### Partial Sum

-If an operator has distributive attribute, tensor will add parts of dimensions according to their attribute.
+If an operator has distributive property, different part of tensor can be simply added.